 Why the Cloud Offers Better Protection Than Appliances

-Protecting users with consistent and enforceable policies requires much more than simple URL or web filtering.
-That’s why thousands of organizations have already moved their IT security from appliances to security controls in the cloud.
-Here are some of the differences between appliance-based security and a cloud-delivered approach.
+Protecting users with consistent and enforceable policies requires more than URL or web filtering.
+That’s why thousands of organizations have already moved their IT security from appliances to secure cloud services.
+Let’s glance at some of the key differences.

 Enterprise-Wide Protection

-Appliance-based security requires security stacks at all egress points or backhauling traffic over costly MPLS links from branch offices and remote sites to DMZs.
+Appliance-based security requires security stacks at all egress points or backhauling traffic over costly MPLS links from branch offices and remote sites.
 Mobile users go unprotected.

-With cloud-based security, users get the same protection, whether they’re in the HQ, branch offices, on the road, or at home.
+Cloud-based security extends users the same protection whether they’re in the HQ, branch offices, on the road, or at home.

 Integrated Security

-With appliance-based security, point appliances from different vendors work in isolation, so there’s no simple way to aggregate their data.
+With appliance-based security, appliances from different vendors often work in isolation, with no simple way to aggregate their data to understand security issues.

 With cloud-based security, integrated security controls and cloud services correlate information to give you a complete picture of your entire network.